Inspect a View using Explain Data

 Explain Data gives you a new window into your data.
 Use it to inspect, uncover, and dig deeper into the marks in a viz as you build, explore, and analyze your data.
 When you select a mark while editing a view and run Explain Data, Tableau builds statistical models and proposes possible explanations for the selected mark, including potentially related data from the data source that isn't used in the current view.

 As you build different views, use Explain Data as a jumping-off point to help you explore your data more deeply and ask better questions.

 Note: Explain Data is a tool that uncovers and describes relationships in your data.
 It can't tell you what is causing the relationships or how to interpret the data.
 You are the expert on your data.
 Your domain knowledge and intuition is key in helping you decide what characteristics might be interesting to explore further using different views.
 For more information, see What is Explain Data? and How to use Explain Data in the flow of analysis.

 Creators and Explorers with editing permissions can use Explain Data when editing a view in Desktop, or editing a view on the web in Tableau Online or Tableau Server.

 Steps to use Explain Data

 To use Explain Data in a view, you must be able to edit a view in Tableau Desktop, Tableau Online, or Tableau Server.

 Build a visualization.
-Make sure it uses a measure that is aggregated with SUM, AVG, COUNT, or COUNTD.
+Make sure it uses a measure that is aggregated with SUM, AVG, COUNT, COUNTD, or AGG.